 Although Lexmark is known for its strong engineering and product development skills, we wanted it to be clear that we were breaking down silos and making analytics accessible across the organisation.
 Combining skills in programming, statistics and business acumen, the team was tasked with leveraging data science and analytics to solve the company’s most difficult challenges.
 In the process, the centre became a resource for the entire company to work together and co-create new value for our customers.

 While many innovation teams operate in stealth mode, our team is much more collaborative, working with other business units to understand their problems before developing data models to assess and address their questions.
 None of this could take place without the right culture to support the transformation and enable greater data sharing.

 Significant change to become a data-centric organisation doesn’t happen overnight.
 Change at Lexmark is an iterative process that has also transformed our thinking and culture, and the value we have seen has been well worth the journey.

 If you are looking for advice about how to jump-start your company’s digital transformation, consider these suggestions:

 - Adopt solutions-oriented terms.
 Ditch the industry jargon for terms that clearly articulate the goal you are driving towards.
 For example, we at Lexmark stopped calling next-gen analytics “proofs of concept,” and now call them “proofs of value,” which helps to show clear ROI and the ability to materially impact the business.

-- Look for ways to connect data across the organization.
+- Look for ways to connect data across the organisation.
 Since data typically comes from disparate systems, we focused on new value creation opportunities by combining and transforming data sets from different parts of the business.
 For example, improving supply chain metrics helps improve finance metrics.
-Our center works with a cross-functional team to identify a funnel of potential projects through this collaborative process.
+Our centre works with a cross-functional team to identify a funnel of potential projects through this collaborative process.

 Learn more by listening to my interview on IDC's Future of Intelligence podcast.